Many of the people you support will have been diagnosed with some form of dementia or other cognitive impairment.

 We understand that:

-- The person is responding to something negative, frustrating, or confusing in his or her environment
+- The person is responding to something negative, frustrating, confusing in their environment

-- The reasons or triggers for challenging behaviours may be external rather than within the individual
+- The reasons or triggers for behaviour changes may be external rather than within the individual

 - Problems in the social or physical environment can be addressed and changed

-U-First!
-Training will help you to work more effectively with people living with dementia, creating a healthy workplace for you.
+U-First!® Training will help you to work more effectively with people living with dementia and other cognitive impairments, creating a healthy workplace for you.